PdxCodeGuild/Full-Stack-Day-Class/practice/rain.md

 Remember, the header has a totally different format.
 You can split a string by whitespace into a list of strings using `str.split()`.
 You will also have to slice out the date and daily total from each of those lists of strings.
+If there are any days with `-` for data, explicitly drop them from your dataset.

 ## Advanced